 As unhelpful as this behavior may be, understand that your pet isn’t trying to upset you.
 He’s simply trying to relieve his boredom with whatever he has — which unfortunately happens to be your possessions.

 Barking is another way dogs release energy, whether they’re acting out of vigilance or just asking for attention.
 Since vocalization is a normal part of many working dogs’ tasks, whether it be herding or hunting, so it’s not unheard of for these behaviors to make their way into a dog’s everyday life.
 In fact, a bored shepherd may even try to herd you!

 One visible sign of a dog’s lack of exercise is their weight.
-As cute as a chubby pup might be, carrying extra weight definitely is not healthy for them.
-These are just a few of the health problems that can come hand in hand with weight gain:
+As cute as a chubby pup might be, carrying extra pounds definitely is not healthy for them.
+These are just a few of the health problems that can come hand in hand with weight gain, according to the American Kennel Club:

 - Heart problems